 About Amalgam Insights

-AI believes that all businesses must fundamentally reimagine their approach to data, design, cognitive augmentation, pricing, and technology usage to remain competitive.
+AI believes that all businesses must fundamentally reimagine their approach to data, design, cognitive augmentation, DevOps, and training to remain competitive.
 To support this approach, AI provides marketing and strategic support to enterprises, vendors, and institutional investors for conducting due diligence in the following areas of Technology Consumption Management:

 - Applied Machine Learning and Expert Enhancement

-AI is currently available for content marketing, social media, product development, expert witness, investment advisory, and strategic consulting engagements.
+AI is currently available for thought leadership marketing, value & ROI mapping, product development, expert witness, investment advisory, and strategic consulting engagements.

 About Hyoun Park